 The first good bass ever made.
 It hasn't changed since 1957 for a reason: it's perfect.

-The Fender Jazz ( Pre 75) is capable of producing such a wide range and therefore my my favourite and the Best..
+A guitar is a matter of personal choice.
+Sounds and tones are also special to each piece of music.
+The Fender Jazz (Pre-'75) is capable of producing such a wide range and is therefore my favorite and the best.

 Bright and perfect for slap.